lfrestrepog/if-docs/website/docs/06-tutorials/how-to-use-azure-vm.md

 The Azure importer model will enrich your `impl` with the following data:

+- `duration`: the per-input duration in seconds, calculated from `azure-observation-window`
 - `cpu-util`: percentage CPU utilization
-- `instance-type`: VM instance name
+- `cloud-instance-type`: VM instance name
 - `location`: VM region
 - `mem-availableGB`: Amount of memory *not* in use by your application, in GB.
 - `mem-usedGB`: Amount of memory being used by your application, in GB.
 Calculated as the difference between `total-memoryGB` and `memory-availableGB`.